nelson123-lab/my-Data-Science-learnings/Machine Learning/Statistics questions.md

   or too costly to collect data from the entire population.
 - There are various sampling techniques, which can be broadly categorized into two types: probability sampling and non-probability sampling.
   1. Probability sampling: In this type of sampling, every member of the population has a known, non-zero probability of being selected.
 Probability sampling techniques include:
-     a.
-Simple random sampling: Each member of the population has an equal chance of being selected.
+     1. Simple random sampling: Each member of the population has an equal chance of being selected.
 This can be done using random number generators or drawing lots.
-     b.
-Systematic sampling: Members are selected at regular intervals from the population.
+     2. Systematic sampling: Members are selected at regular intervals from the population.
 For example, selecting every 10th item in a list.
-     c.
-Stratified sampling: The population is divided into non-overlapping subgroups (strata) based on certain characteristics, and then a simple random sample is drawn from each stratum.
+     3. Stratified sampling: The population is divided into non-overlapping subgroups (strata) based on certain characteristics, and then a simple random sample is drawn from each stratum.
-     d.
-Cluster sampling: The population is divided into clusters, and a random sample of clusters is selected.
+     4. Cluster sampling: The population is divided into clusters, and a random sample of clusters is selected.
 All members within the selected clusters are included in the sample.
   2. Non-probability sampling: In this type of sampling, the probability of each member being selected is not known.
 Non-probability sampling techniques include:
-     a.
-Convenience sampling: Members are selected based on their availability or ease of access.
+     1. Convenience sampling: Members are selected based on their availability or ease of access.
 This method is prone to bias and may not be representative of the entire population.
-b.
-Judgment sampling (or purposive sampling): The researcher selects members based on their judgment and knowledge of the population.
+     2. Judgment sampling (or purposive sampling): The researcher selects members based on their judgment and knowledge of the population.
 This method can be useful for exploratory research but may also be subject to bias.
-c.
-Quota sampling: The researcher selects a certain number of members from each subgroup (quota) based on their proportion in the population.
+     3. Quota sampling: The researcher selects a certain number of members from each subgroup (quota) based on their proportion in the population.
 This method is similar to stratified sampling but does not involve random selection.
-d.
-Snowball sampling: This method is used when the population is hard to reach or identify.
+     4. Snowball sampling: This method is used when the population is hard to reach or identify.
 The researcher starts with a small             group of initial participants and asks them to refer other members.
 The process continues until the desired sample size is reached.

-Each sampling technique has its advantages and disadvantages, and the choice of method depends on the research objectives, available resources, and the nature of the population being studied.
+- Each sampling technique has its advantages and disadvantages, and the choice of method depends on the research objectives, available resources, and the nature of the population being studied.